gregheo/RWDevCon-WatchKit-1/0-Materials/Session 106 WatchKit I Lab.markdown

 Also, change the font style to Headline and set the number of lines to 0 so it will show the complete title.

 What about that background color?
-There's no background color attribute for labels so you'll need to use a group, which does have a settable background.
+There's no background color attribute for labels so you'll need to use a group, which does have a settable color.
 Add a group above the label, then drag the label inside the group.
-Change the group's background color to a nice dark green.
+Change the group's color attribute to a nice dark green.
 The official RayWenderlich.com green is `#006D37` if you want to be precise!

 ![Starter elements](assets/lab-label.png)